KinshukBhatia29/Communication-Analysis-Tool-for-Human-Interaction/README.md

 ## Contribution Guidelines

 If you'd like to improve this tool, fork the repository and submit a pull request.
 Issues and suggestions are welcome.
-No instructions on how to run programs (particularly that file paths would need to be changed)
-Still worked, just missing that element from instructions